gdavidbutler/pthreadChannel/README.md

 But as the processing cost decreases toward the context switch cost, Stores can drastically decrease context switching.
 Therefore, a Store's size depends on how much latency can be tolerated in the quest for efficiency.

-A dynamic Channel FIFO Store implementation is provided.
+An optionally dynamic Channel FIFO Store implementation is provided.
-When a context is created, a maximum size and an initial size are provided.
+When a context is created, an initial size and optional maximum size are provided.
+If maximum size is 0, the store size is fixed at initial size.
-To balance latency and efficiency size is adjusted by:
+Otherwise, to balance latency and efficiency size is adjusted by:
 * Before a Put, if the Store is empty and there are no waiting Getters, the size is decremented.
 * After a Put, if the Store is full and there are waiting Getters, the size is incremented.
 * After a Get, if the Store is empty and there are no waiting Putters, the size is decremented.